Q: Where do you roast your beans?

 Q: What’s the best way to store coffee?

 A: The best way to store coffee is in your gullet.
 Drink it up!

 Seriously, air and light are the enemies of coffee.
 That's why pre-grinding your coffee is not recommended.
 There's more surface exposure to air.
 But let's say you must grind your coffee and/or you live in the Alaskan tundra and can’t get RoosRoast delivered every week, make sure you store your beans in an air-tight container away from the sunlight.
-In fact, we sell the perfect container for this.
-It’s called an Airscape.
+In fact, the perfect container for this.
+It’s called an airscape.

 We don't recommend the freezer or fridge because it introduces the element of potential moisture and/or other flavors into the equation.
 Here's more info.

 Q: Is it true that dark roast coffee is stronger and more caffeinated?

 A: No, that's a myth!
 Actually there's also a counter myth that lighter roasts have more caffeine.
 Also not true!
 Caffeine is actually a surprisingly stable chemical and remains mostly constant in the roasting process.
 If you want to get more in depth on this, here's a great article.

 All caffeine is not created equal.
 Caffeine comes to us naturally through the plant-gods and not all buzzes are the same from tree to tree.
 We find that some coffees are super jittery, some have a smoother buzz and some are nice and mellow.